You Don't Want To Know What Was In Abby Beckley's Eye

 Immediately the doctors started screaming, "Oh my gosh!
 Oh my gosh!
 It just crawled across your eye!"
 Beckley says.
 "Then the doctors scattered and started getting ready to take a sample."

-The doctor's skepticism is understandable, says Erin Bonura, an infectious disease doctor at OHSU, who helped treat Beckley.
+The doctors' skepticism is understandable, says Erin Bonura, an infectious disease doctor at OHSU, who helped treat Beckley.

 "It's fairly unheard of to have worms in your eye in the U.S., unless you've traveled to a developing country.
 (For example, one little worm in sub-Saharan Africa, called Onchocerca volvulus, causes river blindness and infects about 37 million people worldwide).
 And Beckley hadn't," Bonura says.
 "For this reason, I knew we had to get some of these worms so we could identify them."

 The worms more than obliged.
-Over the course of the next few weeks, 14 worms, in total, emerged from Beckley's eyes.
+Over the next few weeks, 14 worms emerged from Beckley's eyes.

-If you think that sounds creepy, just wait to you hear how the worms got in there in the first place.
+If you think that sounds creepy, just wait till you hear how the worms got in there in the first place.
 "It's a living nightmare," Beckley says.

-Eventually, doctors sent a few of the worms to the CDC.
+Eventually, doctors sent a few of the worms to the Centers for Disease Control and Prevention.
 Right away, parasitologist Richard Bradbury and his team at the Parasitic Diseases Branch went to work, trying to figure out what they were.

 At first, Bradbury thought the creature was a species of eye worm they've seen before in California and Utah, called Thelazia californiensis.
 "There have been about 10 cases of this worm since 1930," Bradbury says.
 "So it's extremely rare."
-(There's a similar species, called the oriental worm, or Thelazia callipaeda, which has infected about 150 people in Europe and Asia — so it's rare, too).
+(There's a similar species, called the oriental worm, or Thelazia callipaeda, that has infected about 150 people in Europe and Asia — so it's rare, too).

 But something didn't seem quite right with that diagnosis, Bradbury says.

-"While we were writing up the case, I thought, 'Maybe I should take a second look at that worm," Bradbury says.
+"While we were writing up the case, I thought, 'Maybe I should take a second look at that worm,' " Bradbury says.
 "I quickly realized we were wrong."

 The worm from Beckley's eye had never been reported in people before, Bradbury says.
 To find out what it was, he says, "I had to go back in our reference collection and get a [worm] sample from 1928, with its information written in German."

 In the end, Bradbury identified the culprit: the cattle eye worm, Thelazia gulosa.
-"The life-cycle of this worm is amazing," Bradbury says.
+"The life cycle of this worm is amazing," Bradbury says.
 He and his colleagues published the case Monday in the American Journal of Tropical Medicine and Hygiene.

 Basically, male and female worms live on the surface of a cow's eye.
-They then mate and produce tiny larvae.
+They mate and produce tiny larvae.
 "It's very romantic," Bradbury says.
 "They create all these baby worms."

 This family of worms causes pus to pour out of the cow's eye.
 And then along comes a fly, lands on the pus and sucks up some of the larvae.